DataDog/documentation/content/en/tracing/send_traces/_index.md

 ## Next steps

-Next, [Instrument your application][14].
+Next, [instrument your application][14].
 For the full overview of all of features and configurations of APM, see the [APM overview][2].

 ## Further Reading